 Exit Offer

-Another email lead capture by Eventige, for Blue Lizard Sunscreen, uses familiarity to capture visitor attention.
+Another email pop up by Eventige, for Blue Lizard Sunscreen, uses familiarity to capture visitor attention.
 Specifically by positioning a well-known Sesame Street character inside the pop-up, leveraging a marketing partnership to generate increased trust.
 The CTA copy reads “Subscribe” but that works well with the initial feeling of familiarity from the featured character, leaving that as the promotion’s featured element.

 In another example of efficient sign-up processes, this only asks for two pieces of information making it quick and easy.
 The fewer barriers to opt-in the better, while that may feel like you’re sacrificing potential data points, you can always ask for more information later or even better, leverage hidden fields in your promotions to maximize each opt-in.